Darxo/Hardened/README.md

 - Add `weapon::HD_BaseDropChance = 60` for controlling the chance that weapons, worn by NPCs, drop
 - Add `::MSU.Text.colorNeutral` for coloring a text blue
 - Add `player::HD_XPValueBase = 50`, `player::HD_XPValuePerRegularLevel = 50` and `player::HD_XPValuePerVeteranLevel = 10` to allow more granular changes to the getXPValue return value
-- Add `HD_ConditionThresholdForDrop = 0.0` for shields to define their minimum relative condition required to be eligable for dropping when worn by enemies
+- Add `HD_ConditionThresholdForDrop = 0.0` for shields to define their minimum relative condition required to be eligible for dropping when worn by enemies
 - Add `HD_BaseDropChance = 50` for shields to define their random drop chance when worn by enemies
 - Add `HD_BaseDropChance = 100` for accessories to define their random drop chance when worn by enemies
 - Add `getTooltipWithoutChildren()` for `item.nut`, which `getTooltip()` of it but removes all children entries from it